Toronto water taxi options for when you want to get to the Island and back

 Here's what you need to know about the water taxi in Toronto.

-Water taxis in Toronto are licensed by the city, under the Water Taxi Licence Program.
+Water taxis in Toronto are licenced by Ports Toronto.
 This puts a cap on the number of legal operators in the harbour.
 There are a maximum of six locations on the Islands that approved water taxis can have access to for pick-ups and drop-offs.

 Departures from the mainland aren't as regulated, but the main departure point is the slip at Queens Quay and Spadina.

-The main operators are Toronto Harbour Water Taxi, Five Star Water Taxi, Water Taxi Now, Harbourlink Watertaxi, The Otter Guy Water Taxi and Tiki Taxi.
-At present time only Toronto Harbour Water Taxi, Tiki Taxi and Water Taxi Now are licensed to pick up or drop off people at the Harbourfront docks.
+At present time only Toronto Harbour Water Taxi, Tiki Taxi and Pirate Taxi are licenced to pick up or drop off people at the Harbourfront docks.

 It's important to note that over and above the base fee, some water taxis charge for items like bikes and strollers.
 This can add to the cost of your trip, so make sure to check the operator's rates and/ or policies before making the trip.